bulletproof-ninja/scuff/README.md

 scuff
 =====

-Scala stuff... a collection of various classes and micro-libraries to make my life easier.
+Scala stuff... a collection of classes and micro-libraries to make my life easier.